brycerowland/GAUDI/README.md

 # GAUDI
-Codes to process data and fit our GAUDI method to estimate PRS with local ancestry
+R package coming soon!
+Codes to fit GAUDI can be found in `R/`, and a key script to merge RFMix local ancestry estimates with HDS values from a vcf file is in `python`.